Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 “I distinctly remember forgetting that.” —Clara Barton

-Present words in a new way
+Use oxymorons to present words in a new way

 Placing contrasting words next to each other makes each one stand out more, just like placing contrasting colors together.
-Highlighting their differences accentuates their meaning and the words come across stronger.
-That makes oxymorons a serious option in word choice
+Highlighting their differences accentuates their meaning, and the words come across stronger.
+That makes oxymorons a serious option in word choice.

-The main difference between an oxymoron and a paradox is that oxymorons use contradictory words whereas paradoxes use contradictory ideas.
-An oxymoron is usually just two words (sometimes one, as in “bittersweet”), but a paradox is an entire statement, usually a standalone sentence or even a full paragraph
+An oxymoron is usually just two words (sometimes one, as in “bittersweet”), but a paradox is an entire statement, usually a standalone sentence or even a whole paragraph.

 By extension, oxymorons deal with the contrast between the meanings of words, but paradoxes focus on the contrast between complete ideas.
 The scope of a paradox can go much deeper, drawing on complicated themes and philosophical concepts.
 The scope of oxymorons, however, is limited only to the scope of the individual words used.